-5.4.2 Robot angle and force application points during transportation during packing and transportation
+5.4.2 Robot angle and force application points during transportation packing and transportation

-Figure 5-2 Robot orientation and suggested points of force application
+Figure 5-2.
+Robot pose and suggested points of force application during

-A1 A2 A3 A4 A5 A6 0° 0° 165° 0° 15° 0°
+A1 A2 A3 A4 A5 A6 90° 0° 175° 0° 0° 0°

 The arrows in the figure indicate the suggested locations and directions of force application on the robot during packaging and transportation.
 It is strongly NOT recommended to apply force to other parts of the robot during transportation.
+Improper operations and force application points may damage the robot.